-Plum also gives its users the option to invest some, or all, of their deposited money.
-You can choose between a range of investment funds, kept in a Stocks & Shares ISA or a general investment fund.
+Plum also gives you the option to invest some, or all, of your deposited money.
+You can choose between a range of investment funds, kept in a stocks and shares ISA or a general investment account.
 You should consider carefully which of these portfolios (you can choose multiple) is best for you, depending on your expertise and risk appetite.
 You can start investing with just £1.

 If you do decide to invest, keep in mind that your capital is at risk and that you could get back less than you invested.